Understanding the Script¶

 is invoked after initialization.

-- TestFinish() - This function is called once after test execution.
+This function defines a callback that is called once after test execution.
 It should be used to release resources (data sets, spreadsheets).
-TestFinish() is a good place to post-process Reports.
 It may also be used as an integration point with external test management or bug tracking systems.

 SeSOnTestFinish(function(){